VictorCMiraldo/hdiff/writeup/presentation/slides.md

 . . .

-We have learned:

-1. Generalizations generalize specs \pause
-2. More expressiveness does not mean higher complexity \pause
-3. There is no free lunch

-. . .

-New representaion comes short:
+Open questions:

-* Hard to reason about
+* How to reason over new change repr? \pause
-* Detaching from existing metatheory = more work to do
+* Where do we stand with metatheory? \pause
-* Can't copy bits *inside* a tree.
+* Can't copy bits inside a tree.
+Is this a problem? \pause
+* ...